 If you suspect water damage might have compromised your property’s electrical system, the first step is to completely switch off the power from the main control panel.
 Each home has a trip switch that either automatically disconnects power when a fault in the electrical system is detected or can be manually tripped if necessary.

 If you are unsure of the location of the switch, contact a professional electrician immediately.
-Suppose substantial residual water remains on your property; in that case, it is recommended to stay away until a technician arrives and completely disables the power to prevent electrocution.
+Suppose substantial residual water remains on your property like having a flooded basement, in that case, it is recommended to stay away until a technician arrives and completely disables the power to prevent electrocution.

 Once the power is completely off, contact your contractor to assess the extent of the damage and the associated risks.
 At Top to Bottom Renovation, our technicians will guide you through the assessment and advise you on the best renovation steps to prevent an electrical fire.
 It is particularly important to have a qualified electrician inspect your electrical system for severe risks after a flood.